2017 Lighthouse Lecture Series

 Judy’s husband Frank is originally from California and met Judy in Mississippi through work.
 In 1998, Frank went to West Texas and fell in love with Sable antelope, so much so that he brought some back to Judy’s family ranch in Mississippi.
 That was the beginning of B Bryan Preserve (BBP).
 In 2004, Frank retired from corporate life and Judy had an opportunity to move out West with her work.
 They loaded up 11 animals and moved to their new home in Point Arena.
 BBP is one of the few private facilities that is certified as a related facility with the American Zoological Association and now houses over 65 animals – Endangered Grevy’s and Hartmann’s Mountain Zebras, Sable, Roan and Kudu antelope and a bachelor herd of the endangered Rothschild’s Giraffe.
 In addition to her work at BBP, Judy still has her corporate job that requires weekly travel and serves on the board of the Point Arena Merchants Association (PAMA).

 On Sunday, December 10, at 4 p.m.
-Point Arena Lighthouse keepers, Inc. Board President Glenn Funk will introduce attendees to the charismatic French physicist, Augustin-Jean Fresnel.
+Point Arena Lighthouse keepers, Inc. Board President Glenn Funk will present Augustin’s Photons, which will introduce attendees to the charismatic French physicist, Augustin-Jean Fresnel.
 Thanks to his work we have highly efficient head and tail lights for automobiles, pocket magnifiers the size of credit cards, wide-angle view panels and perhaps best of all, the magnificent lens in our Fog Signal Building museum.
 What was Fresnel’s great discovery and how does it work?
 Is it still valuable today?
 Does it have a future?